 - 1. approving a governance contract that ensures the separation of supervisory functions.
-This includes clear separation between the design and the validation of the internal model. - 2. ensuring sufficient human, financial and material resources to allow the supervisory functions to properly perform their duties; - 3. ensuring the validation exercises are carried out at least once a year; - 4. setting up mechanisms to ensure the conclusions of the validation and process review are sent to senior management and the Board of Directors; - ensuring the effectiveness of internal controls; - 6. ensuring data-keeping requirements are satisfied (refer to section 7.2.5 "Data Keeping"); - 7. ensuring the requirements of the use test are satisfied (refer to section 7.2.6 "Use Test"); - 8. ensuring the internal model is supported by complete, consistent and up-to-date documentation (refer to section 7.2.2 "Documentation"); - approving use of the internal model for evaluating capital requirements and approving material changes thereto (refer to section 7.2.9 "Changes and Monitoring"); - 10. ensuring the hedging strategy is supported by adequate policies and procedures;
+This includes clear separation between the design and the validation of the internal model. - 2. ensuring sufficient human, financial and material resources to allow the supervisory functions to properly perform their duties; - 3. ensuring the validation exercises are carried out at least once a year; - 4. setting up mechanisms to ensure the conclusions of the validation and process review are sent to senior management and the Board of Directors; - 5. ensuring the effectiveness of internal controls; - ensuring data-keeping requirements are satisfied (refer to section 7.7.57.2.5 "Data 6.
+Keeping");